MajesticBeast/terraform-exempli-gratia/landing-zone/README.md

 process.
 1. You must create a brand new AWS account.
 This has not been tested with existing accounts.
 2. Set up MFA on your root user immediately after creating the account.
-3. Create a new user with admin permissions and enable MFA, only programmatic access is needed.
+3. Create a new IAM user with admin permissions and enable MFA, only programmatic access is needed.
 4. Generate an access key for the new user, this will generate an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 5. In your terminal, export those two values as the following environment variables.